-- Sex Abuse Treatment Center Hotline (524-7273);
+- Sex Abuse Treatment Center Hotline, (808) 524-7273;

-- HPD (911); and/or.
+- HPD (911); and/or,

-- Campus Security (x9901 or 734-9900).
+- Campus Security, x9900 or (808) 734-9900

 Reporting the crime should be made regardless whether the victim plans to pursue legal action or press formal charges.
-A victim's physical and emotional well being is of paramount concern and steps will be taken to ensure that security officers offer timely, supportive, and sensitive assistance to those who feel that they are a victim of sexual assault.
-If a student is a victim of a sexual offense, the Vice Chancellor of Student Affairs, upon request from the student, will provide assistance in notifying the HPD.
-The College's Human Resource Office will provide similar assistance to employees who are victims of a sexual offense.
+A victim's physical and emotional wellbeing is of paramount concern and steps will be taken to ensure that security officers offer timely, supportive, and sensitive assistance to those who feel that they are a victim of sexual assault.
+If a student is a victim of a sexual offense, the Vice-Chancellor for

+Student Affairs, upon request from the student, will provide assistance in notifying the HPD.
+The College's Human Resources Office will provide similar assistance to employees who are victims of a sexual offense.

-For students, the Vice Chancellor of Student Affairs, or designee, will be responsible for any campus administrative action by the College against a student assailant in accordance with the University of Hawai'i Student Conduct Code.
+For students, the Vice-Chancellor for Student Affairs, or designee, will be responsible for any campus administrative action by the College against a student assailant in accordance with the University of Hawai'i Student Conduct Code.